 Many people use substances from time to time – this is known as recreational use, and for most, there are no harmful effects.
 Longer term, regular misuse is known to cause a range of problems however, and can lead to the person being isolated from family and friends, being physically unwell, experiencing mental health problems, unable to maintain education/employment and becoming involved with the police if crimes are committed.

-There are many different ways to seek help and support for substance misuse issues; take a look at the links at the side of the page for further information.
+There are many different ways to seek help and support for substance misuse issues; take a look at the links at the bottom of the page for further information and guidance.

 Real Life Experience